-Proof Sketch: Let $V_i = \{v \in V \mid d{\text{mod }3}(v) = i\}$ be the partitioning of V by prism edges, and let $n_i = |V_i|$ for $i \in \{0, 1, 2\}$ be the total number of vertices of G at a shortest-path distance of i modulo 3 from r where $n{\text{max}} = \max\{n_0, n_1, n_2\}$ is then the total number of star-shaped levels required for this simultaneous embedding.
-Next we need to perturb the n_i vertices that lie along edge i (after performing the above projection to the xy-plane) to lie along one of n{max} closely adjacent nested star-shaped levels.
+Proof Sketch: Let n_i be the number of vertices along the i^{th} prism edge (for $i \in \{0, 1, 2\}$, the shortest-path distance of the vertices from r modulo 3) where $n{\max} = \max\{n_0, n_1, n_2\}$ is then the total number of star-shaped levels required for this simultaneous embedding.
+Next we need to perturb the n_i vertices that lie along edge i (after performing the above projection to the xy-plane) to lie along one of n{\max} closely adjacent nested star-shaped levels.
 How close these levels need to be is given by the subsequent lemma.
 Each star-shaped level has 6 sides and is a scaled-down version of the outermost level (w.r.t. the center of the circle circumscribed within the triangular prism base).
-This includes the 3 prism edges projected onto the xy-plane, and the 3 edges that each connect the top of one projected prism edges to the bottom of the next in a clockwise direction, termed connecting edges; see the dashed 3-pointed star in Fig. 9.
+This includes the 3 prism edges projected onto the xy-plane, and the 3 edges that each connect the top of one projected prism edge to the bottom of the next in a clockwise direction, termed connecting edges; see the dashed 3-pointed star in Fig. 7.

 When perturbing the vertices, we are careful to move a vertex in a direction perpendicular to the prism edge (as well as all of the adjacent edges of the nested levels) on which it resided.
-The problem with perturbing the vertices too much is the introduction of crossings in G. For example, the outerplanar graph G in Fig. 7 is shown in Fig. 9 on a set of star-shaped levels in which the levels are not spaced sufficiently close enough, resulting in several crossings.
+The problem with perturbing the vertices too much is the introduction of crossings in G. For example, the outerplanar graph G in Fig. 5 is shown in Fig. 7 on a set of star-shaped levels in which the levels are not spaced sufficiently close enough, resulting in several crossings.